pulumi/pulumi-hugo/themes/default/content/blog/ill-just-update-my-bucket-object-what-could-go-wrong/index.md

 Now when you run a `pulumi up` you will provision a new bucket, sync your content, associate the bucket to your CDN, update the Cloudfront Function so the CDN knows to fetch new content, and lastly keep your previous bucket around in case you need to rollback.

-Deploying and managing a static website should be easy and the AWS Static Website makes it so you can focus more time on generating great content and less time on the internals on your website.
+Deploying and managing a static website should be easy and the AWS Static Website Package makes it so you can focus more time on generating great content and less time on the internals on your website.
 For more information on the AWS Static Website Package you can visit the [documentation]{{< relref "/registry/packages/aws-static-website" >}}) or via the code directly on [Github](https://github.com/pulumi/pulumi-aws-static-website).